mismyl123/Portfolio/README.md

 #Hello Section

-This section is a basic welcome message, with a greeting for the visitor, a short summary, and a picture of me.
+This section is a basic welcome message, with a greeting for the visitor and a short summary about me.

 #About Me